How to Start a Fundraiser: Complete Guide to Creating Successful Fundraising Campaigns

 Empowering Your Champions: The Power of Peer-to-Peer

-Your most passionate supporters want to help in more ways than one.
-P2P fundraising gives them that opportunity.
+Your most passionate supporters want to help you raise money in more ways than one.
+Peer-to-peer fundraising gives them that opportunity to promote your fundraiser to their networks.

 • Make it Easy: Provide your champions with a pre-written email or social media post they can easily copy and paste.